smdmts/embulk-output-fluentd/README.md

 # Fluentd output plugin for Embulk

 ## Notice
-This plugin is support only Java8.
+This plugin is an *EXPERIMENTAL* and support only Java8.

 ## Overview